-Since its founding, the Adam Mickiewicz Institute has implemented projects aimed at presenting Polish design in the international arena.
-Since 2012, a broad presentation of Polish design has been one of the main operational priorities of the Institute.
-Design serves as a platform for presenting contemporary Polish culture and the promotion of Polish creativity and innovativeness.
-To build and strengthen the renown of Polish design in the international sphere, the Polska Design Programme continuously works with leading Polish designers and curators, and organises exhibitions of Polish design at the sector’s most important international events.
-In 2014 the Institute also ran the Let’s Exhibit programme, which supports young Polish designers so that they can present their work at fairs and festivals around the world.
-Thanks to this project, the Institute has made it possible for young designers on the threshold of their careers to begin working on an international scale.
+Since its founding, the Adam Mickiewicz Institute has implemented projects aimed at presentations of Polish design in the international arena.
+Design serves as a platform for showcasing contemporary Polish culture in order to inspire the international audience and artists with Polish design and to promote Polish creativity and innovativeness.
+To build and strengthen the reputation of Polish design in the international sphere, the Polska Design Programme continuously works with leading Polish designers and curators and organises exhibitions of Polish design at the sector’s most important international events.
+Since 2014, the Institute runs the Let’s Exhibit programme, which supports young Polish designers in presenting their work at fairs and festivals around the world.

 The Institute has completed a wide range of design projects including the historical exhibition Back to Front at La Triennale in Milan, the award-winning A Matter of Things at the London Design Biennale 2018, MYKOsystem at the XXII Triennale di Milano.
 Since 2011, the Institute has published a series of books on Polish design, including Out of the Ordinary (2011), Polish Design Uncut (2013), the award-winning VeryGraphic.
 Polish Designers of the 20th Century (2015) and The ABCs of Polish Design (2017), as well as a multimedia guidebook to the history of Polish design.

 Since 2017, the Polska Design Programme has developed projects in the countries of Central and Eastern Europe, including The ABCs of Polish Design exhibition presented at the leading design festivals in the region, while supporting the presence of Polish design at key international fairs and festivals.